The Heinsohn Family in Texas

 7. Helen (1874 - 1953) married Charles A. Huntington and lived in the Galveston area.

-Fred made his living as a carpenter, cabinet maker, mechanic, farmer, and building contractor.
-He participated in some capacity in the Civil War.
+Fred made his living as a carpenter, cabinet maker, and farmer.
+He is said to have participated in some capacity in the Civil War.
 When he died ca 1889, his estate included an 800 acre farm near Alta Loma.
 We do not know Fred's burial place, but Augusta was buried in the Alta Loma Cemetery when she died of malaria on October 30, 1904.

 OverviewWilhelmFredHeinrichGerhardJohnAntonFamily Tree